 - 1. Turn on the computer.
-Make sure computer is fully booted to the Windows desktop.
+Make sure computer is fully booted to me Windows desktop.
 To login, the User should be "ocmelims" and the password should be "passw0rd".
 If the instrument is not on, turn it on.
 The status bar light will change from solid yellow (indicates instrument is booting) to blinking yellow (indicates machine is communicating with computer) and then to solid green (indicates instrument is ready for command). - 2.
 On the desktop, click on the shortcut for the respective instrument's data file.
-The main path to this data file is
+The main path to this data file is:

-E:\Applied Biosystems\VDC\data collection\data\ga3130xl\Instrumentname
+E:\Applied Biosystems, CDC\data collection\data\ga3130x1\Instrumentname

-- 3. Once there, create a master file using the following format: "InstrumentnameYeac-bun Number Files" (e.g. Batman08-015 Files) within the appropriate archive folder (e.g. Batman 2008).
-Move the 3130xl mtDNA files into this master file. - 4.
-Open the 300xl Data Collection v3.0 software by double clicking on the desktop Icon of Start > All Programs > AppliedBiosystems > Data Collection > Run 3130xl Data Collection v3.0 to display the Service Console.
+- 3. Once there, create a master file using the following format: "InstrumentnameYear, Run Number Files" (e.g. Batman08-015 Files) within the appropriate archive forer (e.g. Batman 2008).
+Move the 3130xl mtDNA files into this master file. - Open the 313 r/ Data Collection v3.0 software by double clicking on the desktop Icon or select.
+Start > All Programs > AppliedBiosystems > Data Collection > Run 3130 r Data Collection v3.0 to display the Service Console.

 By default, all applications are off indicated by the red circles.
-As each application activates, the red circles (off) change to yellow triangles (activating), eventually progressing to green squares (on) when they are fully functional.
+As each application activates, the red circles (off) change to yellow triangles (act value), eventually progressing to green squares (on) when they are fully functional.